jwadolowski/cookbook-cq/README.md

 end
 ```

-Next example is very simple - `/content/dam/geometrixx-media/articles/en/2012` will get deleted if it exists.
+Next example is quite simple - `/content/dam/geometrixx-media/articles/en/2012` will get deleted if it exists.
 Otherwise
 warning message will be printed.

 ```ruby